chriscesar/SFGP2023/README.md

 * Produce graphical and statistical outputs to visualise analysis outputs

 ## Variables considered
-The analyses conducted cover a range of variables, encompassing intertidal and subtidal receptors
+The analyses conducted cover a range of variables, encompassing intertidal and subtidal receptors.
+Novel analyses for this year's report includes analysis of biological traits for intertidal time series data.

 ### General
 * Summary of annual nourishment activity/volume of sediment introduced